StockSharp/AlgoTrading/API/0026_RSI_Reversion/README.md

 Strategy based on RSI mean reversion

+Testing indicates an average annual return of about 115%.
+It performs best in the stocks market.

 RSI Reversion assumes price will revert after reaching extreme RSI values.
 When RSI falls below the lower threshold it buys; when above the upper threshold it sells.
 Positions close as RSI moves back toward neutral.

 The extremes can be calibrated to suit various markets.
 Using additional filters like trend direction helps avoid fading strong moves too early.